alechp/growbuildserve/content/blog/laf/index.md

 [WCByrne](https://github.com/WCByrne) & [bjudson](https://github.com/bjudson) were extremely helpful.
 To demonstrate what I mean:

 Early on I ran into an API limitation (it was still in private beta so the SDK was pretty sparse).
 They implemented the feature request _within 4 hours_.
 Phenomenal response time.
 And they continued to be patient with me through my dumbest of questions.
-Nice breath of fresh air from a product team.
+The experience was a nice breath of fresh air from a product team.